 Access to talking treatments

-If you think a talking treatment would be useful for you, your GP should be able to give you more information and refer you to a local practitioner.
-You might also be referred by your community mental health team (CMHT) or hospital.
-Depending on your circumstances, you may also choose to see a therapist from a voluntary organisation or privately.
-(See ‘Useful contacts’)
+If you think a talking treatment would be useful for you, your general practitioner should be able to give you more information and refer you to a medical professional.
+You may also be referred to your community psychiatric service or hospital.
+Depending on your circumstances, you may also choose to see a medical professional from a voluntary organisation or a private-practicing medical professional (see ‘Useful contacts’).

-If your doctor is concerned that your hypomania might develop into mania, or if you are given a diagnosis of mania or bipolar disorder, it is likely that you will be offered medication.
-Before you are prescribed any medication, your doctor should explain to you what the medication is for, and discuss any possible side effects and alternative treatment options.
+If your general practitioner is concerned that your hypomania might develop into mania, or if you are given a diagnosis of mania or bipolar disorder, it is likely that you will be offered medication.
+Before you are prescribed any medication, your general practitioner should explain to you what the medication is and what it is for, discuss any possible side effects of the medication, and discuss alternative treatment options.

-Mood stabilisers are used to treat bipolar disorder and, less commonly, recurrent depression.
+Mood stabilisers may be prescribed treat bipolar disorder and, less commonly, recurrent depression.
 The most commonly prescribed mood stabilisers are:

-All these drugs can cause side effects, such as lethargy, cognitive slowing, weight gain, decreased motor coordination, and digestion difficulties.
-Treatment with these drugs should be started by a psychiatrist and not by a GP.
+All of these drugs can cause side effects, such as lethargy, cognitive slowing, weight gain, decreased motor coordination, and digestion difficulties.
+Treatment with these drugs should be prescribed by a psychiatrist and not by your family doctor.